IMI-COMBINE/template2graphs/README.md

 ## How to use the repository?

-The repository is a workflow to generate a knowledge graph from lab data template allowing for querying and visualizing experimental data in a meaningful and efficient manner.
+The repository is a workflow to generate a knowledge graph from a lab data template, allowing for querying and visualizing experimental data in a meaningful and efficient manner.

 ### Directory overview